aneeshharwalkar/personal-portfolio-dashboard/README.md

 ## Data and API Integration

 The dashboard currently uses mock data.
-The project structure supports future integration with stock market APIs, news APIs, and earnings calendars via environment variables.
+API integration was intentionally deferred to focus on learning AI development tools and frontend structure.
+Integrating live stock market data, news APIs, and earnings calendars is planned as the next phase of the project.

 ## Screenshots

-Screenshots are included to show the intended layout and user experience without requiring viewers to install dependencies or run the project locally.
+Screenshots are included to demonstrate the intended layout, interactions, and user experience without requiring viewers to install dependencies or run the project locally.

 ## Purpose

-This project was built as a first experiment with AI-assisted development tools.
-It demonstrates how v0 and Cursor AI can be used to prototype interfaces quickly, structure a project effectively, and learn modern frontend workflows.
+This project represents a first end-to-end experiment with AI-assisted development tools.
+It was built to understand how v0 and Cursor AI can accelerate prototyping, guide code structure, and support learning modern frontend workflows, while also reinforcing Git and GitHub best practices through real project usage.